-The IBIS Open Forum is a committee of the GEIA (Government Electronics and Information Technology Association) and as such is responsible for the official IBIS specification.
-Minutes of IBIS meetings, email correspondence, proposals for specification changes, etc. are on-line at "eda.org".
-To join in the email discussions, send a message to "ibis-request@eda.org" and request that your name be added to the IBIS mail reflector.
+The IBIS Open Forum is a committee of the GEIA (Government Electronics and Information Technology Association), part of the Electronics Industries Association.
+As such, the IBIS Open Forum is responsible for the official IBIS specification.
+Minutes of IBIS meetings, email correspondence, proposals for specification changes, etc. are online at "eda.org".
+To join in the email discussions, send a message to "ibis-request@eda.org" and request that your name be added to the IBIS administrative and/or users' mail reflectors.
 Be sure to include your email address.

-To download a copy of the specification, the Golden Parser (IBISCHK4), various public-domain models, s2ibis and s2ibis3 programs and other information, visit the IBIS Web page:
+To download a copy of the specification, the IBISCHK4 parser, various public-domain models, S2IBIS3 and other information, visit the IBIS Web page: